5uryansh/AdobeGenSolve_AI-nsteins_Prophecy/README.md

 After taking the input, the program plots the output .csv file using Matplotlib and stores the output file in the output folder.

+**Since sufficient data was not provided, the code runs on threshold values to identify shapes and regularise them.
+This threshold value may be modified for different test cases to obtain accurate results.**

+SCOPE: This threshold value calculation may be automated using machine learning in the future.

 #### Step 1
 ```
 pip install -r requirements.txt